 In recent years the next generation has completed successful swims, with Olivia Harries, Bryony Coates Rees and Jane Carling posting good times.

-A young man from Penally, Richard Young completed a successful swim two years ago and became the first person with a disability to do so.
+A young man from Penally, Richard Young, completed a successful swim in 2011 and became the first person with a disability to do so.